CLS-Genetics/CLS-Genetics.github.io/docs/MCS.md

 5) The sample_qc function was run in Hail and the output was stratified by superpopulation.
 6) Calls were removed with DP (depth) < 20, GQ (genotype quality) < 20 or VAF (variant allele fraction) < 0.25, and then calculated the following metrics per sample: number of SNVs, Transition/Transversion ratio, het/hom ratio, heterozygosity rate, number of transitions, number of transversions, number of insertions, number of deletions, and insertion/deletion ratio.
 302 samples were excluded who fell outside of the median +/-4 median absolute deviations compared to samples from the same superpopulation for at least one metric.

-###Variant and genotype QC
-For variant QC, a random forest model trained on various metrics  was used to distinguish likely true positive from likely false positive variants.
-Variants in the following high-quality datasets were identified in our data and treated as true positive variants:
-●    High confidence sites discovered in 1000 Genomes ●    SNVs found in 1000 Genomes that are present on the Omni 2.5 genotyping array ●    Indels present in the Mills and Devine data 13
-●    SNVs and indels from HapMap3
-As false positive variants, we took variants failing this set of hard filters: QD < 2 or FS > 60 or MQ < 30.

 </details>